 It is important to note that the use of the phrase “same order” in this section is not meant to imply that subnavigation menus cannot be used or that blocks of secondary navigation or page structure cannot be used.
 Instead, this Success Criterion is intended to assist users who interact with repeated content across Web pages to be able to predict the location of the content they are looking for and find it more quickly when they encounter it again.

 Users may initiate a change in the order by using adaptive user agents or by setting preferences so that the information is presented in a way that is most useful to them.

 Follow the guidelines under How to Meet Success Criteria 3.2.3.

 The intent of this Success Criterion is to ensure consistent identification of functional components that appear repeatedly within a set of Web pages.
 A strategy that people who use screen readers use when operating a Web site is to rely heavily on their familiarity with functions that may appear on different Web pages.
-If identical functions have different labels (or, more generally, a different accessible name) on different Web pages, the site will be considerably more difficult to use.
+If identical functions have different labels (or, more generally, a different accessible name) on different Web pages, the site is considerably more difficult to use.
 It may also be confusing and increase the cognitive load for people with cognitive limitations.
-Therefore, consistent labeling will help.
+Therefore, consistent labeling helps.

 This consistency extends to the text alternatives.
 If icons or other non-text items have the same functionality, then their text alternatives should be consistent as well.

 If there are two components on a web page that both have the same functionality as a component on another page in a set of web pages, then all 3 must be consistent.
-Hence the two on the same page will be consistent.
+Hence the two on the same page is consistent.

 While it is desirable and best practice always to be consistent within a single web page, 3.2.4 only addresses consistency within a set of web pages where something is repeated on more than one page in the set.